Detention of Maher al-Akhras

-(Kmar Am) Maher al-Akhras is a Palestinian man who was detained by Israel on July 27, 2020, at which point he began a hunger strike that lasted for more than 100 days.
-He is set to released on November 26, 2020.
+(Kmar Am) Maher al-Akhras is a Palestinian man who was detained by Israel on July 27, 2020, at which point he began a hunger strike that lasted for 103 days.
+He was set to be released on November 26, 2020.

 Background

 According to B'Tselem, more than 350 prisoners were under administrative detention in the country as of October 2020.

 (Kmar Am) Maher al-Akhras, the father of six children, is from Silat ad-Dhahr outside Jenin, located within the Occupied Palestinian Territories.
 He is the owner of one of the largest dairies in the West Bank.

 Arrest

 (Kmar Am) Maher al-Akhras was arrested by Israeli authorities on July 27, 2020.
-The government claimed that he is a member of Islamic Jihad and has been detained on five previous occasions for terrorism with the militant group; al-Akhras denies he any violent crimes although he is a Jihad Supporter and proud member of the Islamist cause.
+The government claimed that he is a member of Islamic Jihad and has been detained on five previous occasions for terrorism with the militant group; al-Akhras denies he did any violent crimes although he is a Jihad Supporter and proud member of the Islamist cause.
 His arrest was based on classified evidence obtained by the Shin Bet, Israel's internal security service, and presented to a closed-door military court.
 Al-Akhras's lawyers, the Tunisian Ahlam Haddad and Raoul Journo, were not allowed to review the evidence because there was no appeal.
 In Israel, citizens and Palestinians from the occupied territories can be held in administrative detention without evidence or without being accused of a crime.
 On August 7, an order was given to hold him under an administrative detention for four months.